nate-b/aws-web-app/README.md

 aws s3 sync ./website s3://myrydes-nate-baker
 ```

+Validate your website using the url found in the stack output ([see "How to check your CloudFormation stack output" below](#stack-output)).

-Update website/js/config.js with your environment-specific values.
-For now you can find these in the AWS console:
+Update website/js/config.js with your environment-specific values and push the changes to your S3 bucket.
-  * userPoolId
+  * userPoolId - from stack output
-  * userPoolClientId
+  * userPoolClientId - from stack output
-  * region
+  * region - your default region

 ```
 aws s3 sync ./website s3://myrydes-nate-baker